open-make/AIRtrack-rebuilt/02_material_and_methods/01_protocols/questions_difficulties.md

 - depending on the apperature

-## 008 decisions regarding components
+## 008 decisions regarding components / which to choose
-- which to choose
+- solenoids
 - linear accuator
 - where plexiglas from
 - which power supply